steviecurrie/PoloBot/readme.md

 portfolio.chartdata holds a dictionary of pandas dataframes

 ### class BackTest
 A simple backtest.
-Override addindicators and dostep.
+Override addindicators and dostep methods.